RAM AND THE HE-GOAT

 Doubtless, the Church

-in a very late hour of world history.
-That's why the study of biblical prophecy is so
+is living today in a very late hour of world history.
+That's why the study of biblical prophecy has become so

-that it should be a necessary pre-requisite to the study the "granddaddy" of all biblical
+that it truly needs to be a mandatory pre-requisite to the study of the "granddaddy" of all biblical

 prophecy ... the book of Revelation.

-we need to have basic knowledge in two areas.
+From our study in Daniel, thus far, we have acquired a basic knowledge in two areas.
 One, we

-should know something of ancient world history.
-And, two, we should have a
+know something of ancient world history.
+And, two, we have picked up a

 bit of a working knowledge of eschatology (the study of end-time events).
 The

-historical part of this chapter involves the history of the Medo-Persian and
+historical part of chapter 8, deals with the interactions of the Medo-Persian and the

 Grecian empires.
-The eschatology part, involves the role that Antichrist will play in the final days of Earth's history.
-As a
+The eschatology portion, highlights the role that Antichrist will play during the closing days of Earth's history.

-dictator will arise who will conquer and then rule over the whole Earth.
-This will
+dictator will arise who will conquer, and then rule supreme, over the whole Earth.
+This one-world dictatorship will

 Second Coming of the Lord Jesus Christ.
 As we have it in I